michal-h21/make4ht/README.md

 Default parameters are:

-  - htlatex - used compiler
+  - `htlatex` - used compiler
-  - input - input file
+  - `input` - input file
-  - latex\_par - parameters to latex
+  - `latex_par` - parameters to latex
-  - tex4ht\_sty\_par - parameters to tex4ht.sty
+  - `tex4ht_sty\_par` - parameters to tex4ht.sty
-  - tex4ht\_par - parameters to tex4ht application
+  - `tex4ht_par` - parameters to tex4ht application
-  - t4ht\_par - parameters to t4ht application
+  - `t4ht_par` - parameters to t4ht application
-  - outdir - output directory
+  - `outdir` - output directory
+  - `repetition` - limit number of command execution.
+  - `correct_exit` - expected `exit code` from the command.

-You may add your own paramaters, they are accesible in templates and functions.
+You may add your own parameters, they will be accessible in templates and functions.

 With `repetition`, you can limit number of command executions.
 Its value should be number or `nil`.
-This is used in the case of `tex4ht` and `t4ht` commands, as they should be executed only once.
+This is used in the case of `tex4ht` and `t4ht` commands, as they should be executed only once and they would be executed multiple times if you include them in the build file, because they would be called also by `make4ht`.
+With `repetition`, second execution is blocked.

 You can set expected exit code from a command with `correct_exit`.
 Compilation is stopped when command returns different exit code.
 Situation is little bit